curl/stats/README.md

 Iterates over the git log and all commits done to the `docs/` folder.
 Outputs date and number of lines.

+## gh-monthly

+Uses the generated github.csv file to generate graphs on github activity.

+## gh-age

+Uses the generated github.csv file to generate graphs on github issue ages.

 ## lines-over-time

 Iterates over the git log and all commits done to the `src/`, `lib/` and `include/` folders.
 Outputs date and number of lines.
 The script contains a set of versions and LOC counts, manually counted from the time before the git repo.

+## mail

+Downloads the server-side CSV and generates a mailing list activity graph.

 ## protocols-over-time